 Appeals Process for Probation and Suspension

-The Student Success Program (TRIO) is a federally funded program that provides comprehensive academic and student support services designed to help students achieve their educational goals at Bunker Hill Community College and to transfer to their four-year school of choice.
+The TRiO Student Support Services Program is a free federally funded program that provides comprehensive academic and student support services designed to help students achieve their educational goals at Bunker Hill Community College and to transfer to their four-year school of choice.
 You must apply and be selected to participate.

-TRIO provides one-on-one services including academic counseling, transfer advising, retention and resources support, peer tutoring, mentorship and cultural enrichment events, and college transfer information.
-The program also provides workshops on a variety of topics focusing on learning strategies, financial literacy, life management skills, career exploration assistance, and the college transfer process.
+TRIO provides one-on-one services including academic counseling, transfer advising, retention and resources support, peer tutoring, mentorship and cultural enrichment events, academic encouragement and college transfer information.
+The program also provides workshops on a variety of topics focusing on learning strategies, financial literacy, life management skills, career exploration assistance and the college transfer process.

 - Be a first-generation college student, or